-With our partner, the UK Italian Chamber of Commerce, SBID are working towards the November COP26 conference in Glasgow hosted by the UK Government where world leaders will congregate in the largest conference the UK has ever hosted.
+With our partner, the UK Italian Chamber of Commerce, SBID are working towards COP26 hosted by the UK Government where world leaders will congregate in the largest conference the UK has ever hosted.

-The SBID became an official supporter of the Government Task Force on Climate-related Energy Efficiency, committed to offsetting emissions researching the production of materials, use of appliances and heating energy consumption of future homes in 2016.
+The SBID became an official supporter of the Government Task Force on Climate-related Energy Efficiency, committed to offsetting emissions in 2016; researching the production of materials, use of appliances and analysing the heating and energy consumption of our future homes.

 We’ve found better ways to support the industry and included members efforts in international areas of concern on climate change.
-We learn from what you tell us and we’ve acted on it.
+We learn from what you tell us and act on it.

 SBID began this investigative journey with Parliamentary Committees and Groups including Select Committees and strategists in 2016 with RICS and Salford University, Manchester creating a collaboration of shared research.